 Suppose you suffer the grueling experience of a dog bite in Ohio.
 Ohio’s animal bite statutes allow you to hold the owner accountable for your injuries.
 If a dedicated dog bite lawyer takes on your case, they can guide you through the legal process and help ensure you get a fair settlement.

 This may be done by filing a claim with the owner’s insurance company.
 Some animal owners include bite incidents in their insurance policies.
 Therefore, you can recover compensation to the extent of their insurance coverage.
 Beyond this amount, the dog owner would be personally responsible for paying any damages for your bite injury.

-Exceptions to Dog Bite Liability in Ohio
+Exceptions to Dog Bite Liability in Columbus

 Generally, Ohio imposes strict liability on Ohio dog owners for bite incidents.
 However, there are exceptions to this strict liability.
 We explain some of such instances below.